Gardener Dashboard

 input:

-title: No personal data is stored in any Kubernetes volume except for container file system, emptyDirs, and persistentVolumes (in particular, not on hostPath volumes)
+title: No personal data is stored in Kubernetes volumes except certain types

 description: |